Sharing My Testimony

 Cynthia Hazel, M.A.

-I wandered away from God for a while, and then gladly returned to my faith in my 50's, more committed than ever to serve my Lord Jesus Christ.
+I gladly renewed my faith in my 50's, more committed than ever to serve my Lord Jesus Christ.
 I now feel closer to Him than ever before.
 I enjoy reading the Bible and spending time in prayer every day as I learn more about the men and women who sacrificed for their faith and why.
 Let me close by saying that Christianity is worth it, because Jesus Christ is a wonderful Savior, guide, and friend.
 And because of my relationship with Jesus, I do not feel empty or lonely anymore.
 It is my hope that you will come to know and trust, and to accept His salvation offer, for you will never regret it.

 When you are ready to accept Jesus Christ as your personal Savior, please get in a good bible church, ask lots of questions. and when you are ready discuss your salvation decision with a Christian pastor.